United Arab Emirates University: Biological Sciences

 In November 2016, the University held its first ever symposium on Biological Sciences "GENOMICS & BIOINFORMATICS" attended by experts from different parts of the world.

 Research

 The university launched the first PhD program at a national university in the UAE.
 As a research institution it attracts national, international, and industrial grants.
 PhD programs and professional doctorate degrees cover a range including Pharmacy, Public Health, and a Doctorate of Business Administration.

 The university hosts research centers including the Zayed Center for Health Sciences and the National Water Center.

+Internationalization

+UAEU has enacted partnerships with other higher education institutions across the world.
+In May 2026, a delegation led by Vice-Chancellor Professor Ahmed Ali Al Raeesi visited the Education University of Hong Kong and explored possibilities of student mobility, joint research and other potential collaboration between the institutions.